-I was out shopping yesterday in my trusty Quantum 600 powered wheelchair.
-While the many other shoppers bustled past without a second thought, one considerate old lady stopped and asked if I needed her help to reach anything.
+I was out shopping yesterday in my Quantum 600 powered wheelchair.
+While the many other shoppers bustled past without a second thought, one considerate old lady stopped to ask if I needed her help to reach anything.

-As my fellow wheelchair users will know, shopping can be frustrating for various reasons.
+As fellow wheelchair-users will know, shopping can be frustrating for various reasons.
 Not only are we grappling with the general public (the pushing, shoving and impatience), and trying to navigate narrow aisles without running over anyones toes; we are also bum height! 😣

-So, just those few kind words from one generous old lady truly made my day, yesterday.
+With that in mind, those few kind words from one generous old lady truly made my day.
 It really is the little things in life – the small gestures – that make a big difference.
 If only everyone was so thoughtful!

 Follow me on Twitter